alphagov/govuk-network-data/README.md

 | Page_List_NL | Page list without self-loops  |
 | Page_Seq_NL | Page Seqence without self-loops  |
 | Occurrences_NL | Number of sequence occurrences without self-loops  |

+## Analysing this data

+For help getting started analysing and visualising this type of data using R or Python, see our notebooks in `notebooks/eda`.

 # Converting processed_journey data to functional network data